 \subsubsection{LogiQA Dataset}

-Table~\ref{tab:main_logiqa} shows the results of the LogiQA dataset.
-The compared baselines contain rule-based methods, deep QA systems, and pre-trained language models.
-Rule-based methods such as word matching \cite{yih2013question} and sliding window \cite{richardson-etal-2013-mctest} perform lexical matching between passage-question pair and candidate answers.
-QA systems, including Stanford Attentive Reader \cite{chen2016thorough}, Gated-Attention Reader \cite{dhingra2017gated}, and Co-Matching Network \cite{wang2018co} focus on text matching among the passage, question, and candidate answer features by calculating similarity or more fine-grained attention.
-According to the demonstrated results, the performances are around chance, indicating that either lexical matching or semantic text matching can catch the logic behind the texts and hesitate to give determinate answers.
-The Co-Matching Network performs slightly better, and the results are closer to PLMs.
-PLMs, including BERT \cite{devlin2019bert} and RoBERTa \cite{liu2019roberta}, perform better than the rule-based methods and deep QA systems but are still inferior with test accuracies of 31.03\% and 35.33\%, respectively.
-Therefore, the powerful contextual embeddings partially help answer the logical reasoning questions, but the inferiority of lack of logical structure is obvious.
-DAGNs outperform the baseline methods.
-It reaches an accuracy of 39.02\% on the dev set and 39.48\% on the test set, more than 4\% of improvement compared with the RoBERTa-Large.
-This contributes to the awareness of logical relations and logical reasoning units by the logic graph construction and the logic representation learning.
+\textbf{Compared Methods. } The word matching \cite{yih2013question} and sliding window \cite{richardson-etal-2013-mctest} perform lexical matching between the passage-question pair and candidate answers.
+Deep QA systems, including Stanford Attentive Reader \cite{chen2016thorough}, Gated-Attention Reader \cite{dhingra2017gated}, and Co-Matching Network \cite{wang2018co} calculate semantic similarity or use fine-grained attention mechanisms to match the context and the candidate answers.
+The performances are around chance, which indicates that the lexical or semantic matching is insufficient for catching the logic behind the texts.
+Transformer-based pre-trained language models (PLMs) perform better than lexical or semantic matching, but the results are still inferior.
+It is indicated that the powerful contextual embeddings partially help the logical reasoning QA, but the inferiority of the lack of logical structure is obvious. {We also compare with the state-of-the-art methods Focal Reasoner \cite{ouyang2021fact}, LReasoner \cite{wang2021logic}, and MERIt \cite{jiao-etal-2022-merit}. } Similar as in the ReClor dataset, the compared Focal Reasoner, LReasoner, MERIt, and the proposed DAGNs all use \robertalarge\ as the backbone PLM for a fair comparison.

+\textbf{Results. } Table~\ref{tab:main_logiqa} shows the results on the LogiQA dataset. { DAGNs (\robertalarge) also outperform the Focal Reasoner (\robertalarge) on the LogiQA test set.
+Moreover, The DAGNs (\robertalarge) also outperform the data-augmented LReasoner (\robertalarge) and MERIt (\robertalarge) on the test set.
+Furthermore, using the training paradigm in LReasoner, ``DAGNs + LReasoner (\robertalarge)'' also show superiority over LReasoner (\robertalarge) and MERIt (\robertalarge).
+The results demonstrate that this method is generally effective for logical reasoning questions, regardless of training paradigms.
+The logic graph constraint provides beneficial guidance to representation learning and is superior to augmented plain texts. }